-When I dig through the icy memories at my feet I find Him there.
+When I dig through the icy memories at my feet, I find Him there.
 The goodness of the Lord, even in the cold, even in the muck.
-When I do, I rise above the cold to sing a song of rejoicing for where I am AT this moment.
+When I do, I rise above the cold to sing a song of rejoicing right where I am.

 I wait for this to pass.

 I fight to stay in the moment and remember that sometimes fighting doesn’t mean pulling out weapons and battling until you’re bloody.
 Occasionally it looks a lot like waiting.
 Allowing your heart to take courage by standing firm in the truth you already know.
 It takes a little time for our hearts to thaw and take courage.